A note on torsion modules with pure embeddings: Relative pure-injective and -pure-injective modules

 \section{Relative pure-injective and $\Sigma$-pure-injective modules}

-In this section we extend classical results of pure-injective and $\Sigma$-pure-injective modules to our setting.
+In this section we extend classical results of pure-injective and $\Sigma$-pure-injective modules to the class of $\s$-torsion modules and show how these can be extended to other similar settings (see Remark \ref{comp}).
 The arguments are similar to the standard arguments, but we provide them to show that they come through in this non-first-order setting.